List of YuYu Hakusho chapters

-The YuYu Hakusho manga was serialized in North America by Viz Media in the American Shonen Jump magazine.
-The first volume was released on May 13, 2003, and the last on March 2, 2010.
+In 2003, YuYu Hakusho was translated to English and first serialized in North America by Viz Media.
+The first chapters debuted in the premiere issue of Shonen Jump magazine.
+The first volume was later released on May 1, 2003, and the last on March 2, 2010.
 In 2013, Viz Media started to adapt the volumes to a digital format as part of their digital manga releases.